aslak3/cpu32/README.md

 This is of course a work in progress.

-# Rationale/Motivation
+# Rationale and motivation

 I had a lot of fun working on my 16 bit softcore processor (https://github.com/aslak3/cpu), and thought it would be interesting to extend the design to a 32 bit processor.

-* I'm one of those odd programmers who enjoy writing code in assembly.
-I want to produce an ISA which is pleasent to program in assembly, even if this means it does not perform as well in other envirnoments, such as when it is the target of a C compiler.
+* I'm one of those odd programmers who enjoys writing code in assembly.
+I want to produce an ISA which is pleasent to program in assembly, even if this means it does not perfom as well in other envirnoments, such as when it is the target of a C compiler.
-* Carrying on from that, it would be terrific to look at producing an LLVM target for this design.
-And with that in mind, it should have the necessary ISA features to make running C code reasonably performant.
+* Saying that, it would be terrific to look at producing an LLVM target for this design.
+And with that in mind, it should have the necessary ISA features to make running C code reasonably efficent, providing it doesn't compromise the fun of writing code in assembly.
 * Sitting between RISC and CISC is a nice place to be.
-  * Stack operations with multiple registers in one instruction is not very RISC like at all, and would certainly hinder a future pipelined design.
+  * Stacking operations with multiple registers in one instruction is not very RISC like at all, and would certainly hinder a future pipelined design.
 None the less it's a big programmer convience.
   * On the other hand, being a load/store based processor has obvious benifits.
 * I'm happy to borrow ideas from other designs.
-* An eventual goal is to look at introducing a pipeline, though this may ential a partial or even complete redisgn of the ISA and the design itself.
+* An eventual goal is to look at introducing a pipeline, though this may entail a partial or even complete redisgn of the ISA and a scrapping of most of this implementation itself.
   * This project is also a good place to explore my interest in processor design.
 For instance, it would be interesting to look at switching to a microcoded control unit, just for the experience of doing so.
 * This seems like a nice logic block to use to explore other areas of computer systems design, such as memory controllers for SDRAM etc.

-# Summary of features, implemented and planned
+# Summary of features so far implemented

 ## General